rust-lang/wg-governance/draft-rfcs/RFC-github-access-policy.md

 ### Rust-Lang Organization
 Membership in the Rust-Lang GitHub organization is managed by the organization owners.

-Only members of the [Core Team](https://github.com/rust-lang/team/blob/master/teams/core.toml) and the [Infrastructure Team](https://github.com/rust-lang/team/blob/master/teams/infra.toml) can be Rust-Lang GitHub Organization owners.
+All members of the [Core Team](https://github.com/rust-lang/team/blob/master/teams/core.toml) have the right to be organization owners.

+Selected members of the [Infrastructure Team](https://github.com/rust-lang/team/blob/master/teams/infra.toml) can also be organization owners if their work requires it.

 Owners should use a separate account from their main GitHub account dedicated to managing the organization.
 This account may not be used to commit code and must have 2FA enabled.